aparafita/dcg/README.md

 This repository contains all three libraries necessary for training Deep Causal Graphs (DCG), models for causal query estimation without estimands.

-The "paper" release includes a zip file with all experiments included in the paper "Estimand-Agnostic Causal Query Estimation with Deep Causal Graphs".
+The "thesis" release includes a zip file with all experiments included in the dissertation.

 # Installation